Pregnancy and Sleep: A Contradiction in Terms?

 Pregnancy is an exciting and physically demanding time.
 There are so many changes happening in your body all at once.
 But while many mothers-to-be anticipate the sleepless nights that will come once the baby is born, many are unprepared for the sleeplessness they experience during the pregnancy itself.
 One reason for this is that changing levels of hormones (primarily estrogen and progesterone) can affect your sleep patterns.
 Hormonal swings during pregnancy aren’t the only culprits.
 Physical symptoms, such as body aches, nausea, leg cramps, fetal movements, and heartburn, as well as emotional changes, like depression, anxiety, and worry can interfere with sleep.
 And unfortunately, these sleep–related problems may become more prevalent as your pregnancy progresses.

 First Trimester (Months 1-3)During the first trimester, your body is working hard to protect and nurture your developing baby.
-The placenta (the organ that nourishes the fetus until birth) is forming; your body is making more blood; and your heart is beating faster.
+The placenta (the organ that nourishes the fetus until birth) is forming, your body is making more blood, and your heart is beating faster.
 High levels of progesterone are also produced, increasing feelings of sleepiness.
 Indeed, many women sleep more than usual during their first trimester of pregnancy.
 Unfortunately, more doesn’t necessarily mean well.
-There are three common sleep stealers during your first trimester:
+There are 3 common sleep stealers during your first trimester:

 - Frequent urination—This is because your body produces 30%-50% more blood while you are pregnant, and your kidneys need to work harder to filter the additional volume.
 Also, as your baby grows, there is increased pressure on your bladder, causing you to need to go more frequently.

-- Napping—While progesterone makes you sleepy, it can also disrupt your sleep, leaving you feeling more fatigued during the day.
+- Progesterone—While progesterone makes you sleepy, it can also disrupt your sleep, leaving you feeling more fatigued during the day.
 So, indulge your busy body and take catnaps whenever you feel the need.